A nonperturbative test of nucleation calculations for strong phase transitions: Saddlepoint approximation

 Perturbative calculations of the bubble nucleation rate are based on saddlepoint approximations to the probability current between phases.
 To arrive at this from Eqs.~\eqref{eq:langevin_phi} and~\eqref{eq:langevin_pi}, one introduces the probability density $P(\phi,\pi)$, which satisfies a Fokker-Planck equation~\cite{Langer:1969bc, Berera:2019uyp}.
 If the metastable state is sufficiently long-lived, the calculation can be set up as a static problem: one imposes boundary conditions that the metastable phase is populated thermally -- $P(\phi, \pi) \propto e^{-H_\text{eff}[\phi,\pi]}$ -- and the stable phase is unpopulated.
 There is then a constant, small flux of probability over the barrier between phases, which does not appreciably deplete the metastable state nor appreciably populate the stable state~\cite{Kramers:1940zz}.

-For field theories, the computation of this probability current was described by Langer~\cite{Langer:1967ax, Langer:1969bc, langer1974metastable}.
+For field theories, the computation of this probability current was described by Langer~\cite{Langer:1967ax, Langer:1969bc}.
 The relationship of Langer's formalism to high-temperature quantum field theories has been studied in Refs.~\cite{Gould:2021ccf, Hirvonen:2024rfg}, and generalised to higher orders in Ref.~\cite{Ekstedt:2022tqk}.
 A crucial result is that the nucleation rate factorises

 where $A_\text{dyn}$ is the \textit{dynamical} factor and $A_\text{stat}$ is the \textit{statistical} factor.
 The latter is a purely time-independent quantity, equal to the vacuum nucleation rate in 2+1 dimensions.
 At leading (one-loop) order, $2\pi A_\text{dyn}$ is equal to the initial growth rate of the critical bubble.
-Note that while this split into dynamical and statistical parts mirrors the split in our lattice approach, there are nevertheless differences.

 The statistical part takes the form of a semiclassical path integral.
 Its computation requires first solving for a radially symmetric saddlepoint of the 3d tree-level action defined in Section~\ref{sec:dr} of the Supplemental Material,